MicrosoftDocs/cpp-docs/docs/atl/reference/compiler-options-macros.md

 ### Remarks

-Before Visual C++ .NET 2002, ATL disabled a lot of warnings and left them disabled so that they never showed up in user code.
+Before Visual C++ .NET 2002, ATL disabled many warnings and left them disabled so that they never showed up in user code.
 Specifically:

 - C4127 conditional expression is constant